Glacier Climbing Course FAQs

 Q: Who can participate?

-A: The GCC is for members of 12 step recovery programs as well as their family and friends.
+A: The GCC is for members of 12 step recovery programs, as well as their family and friends who actively support them in recovery.
 In order to enroll in the GCC course, you must first be an OSAT club member.
 To become an OSAT club member, please visit www.osat.org/join.

 Q: What about COVID-19?

-A: Given that OSAT prioritizes the safety of all members, participation (students and instructors) in the 2022 GCC will require proof of full-vaccination as recommended by state and local guidance.
+A: Given that OSAT prioritizes the safety of all members, participations (students and instructors) in the 2024 GCC are highly encourage to be fully vaccinated as recommended by state and local guidance.

 Q: What skills will be taught?

 A: During the six month course, students will learn about how to choose and use mountaineering equipment, maintain the safety of their team, navigation, ice axe self-arrest techniques, proper roped travel skills, snow camping, and crevasse rescue.

 A: The course requires participants to undertake a serious conditioning and training regimen.
 Seminars, field trips, and conditioners require 100 percent attendance in order to be eligible for graduation.
 GCC participants must be able to attend all in-person events (both indoor and outdoor).
 Participation requires a willingness to adhere to all safety guidelines published by the 2024 GCC committee.

 Q: What exactly are the GCC conditioners and how often do they take place over the course of a month?